 Q. How do you clean a steam mophead?

-Most steam mop manufacturers provide detachable heads that you can throw directly into the washing machine.
-You can wash them with dirty rags and other cleaning materials.
-You can usually use bleach if you like.
+Most steam-mop manufacturers provide detachable heads that can be thrown directly into the washing machine.
+They can also be washed with dirty rags and other cleaning materials.